 1. Prune and tidy.

-Check in with your local expert or garden center to find out what to plant when—and tips on how.
-You can put in shrubs, perennials, trees and many seeds now.
-Best is to get a guide or planting chart for your region and see what’s appropriate for your climate and temperature.
+Check-in with your local expert or garden center to find out what to plant when—and tips on how.
+You can put in shrubs, perennials, trees, and many seeds now.
+The best is to get a guide or planting chart for your region and see what’s appropriate for your climate and temperature.

 4. Get your veggie beds ready.

 Weed your vegetable beds and mulch with composted soil, then dig in a fertilizer mix.
 Check with the pros, but a popular general-purpose spring combo is:

 *four parts alfalfa seed meal mixed with

 *half a part kelp meal dug into beds about two weeks before the first planting.
 (Note: It’s not suitable for acid-loving plants, such as raspberries, blueberries, and strawberries.)

 Now, the exciting part: putting plants in the ground.
 Find out what works in your area, and set aside a leisurely morning to get them in.
 Generally speaking, cool-weather greens—spinach, lettuce, chard, kale—and flowers do well at this time of year.
 A cloudy day is best and water the new arrivals well after planting.

 6. Fertilize plants and flowers.